termux/termux-packages/README.md

 [![Join the chat at https://gitter.im/termux/termux](https://badges.gitter.im/termux/termux.svg)](https://gitter.im/termux/termux)

 This project contains scripts and patches to build packages for the [Termux](https://termux.com/) Android application.
-Note that packages are cross-compiled and on-device builds are not currently supported.
+Note that on-device package building is supported only partially for now.

 More information can be found in the [docs](docs/) directory.